GOP quiet as Arizona Democrats condemn abortion ruling

 Neither the Lake nor Masters campaign responded to requests for comment.

 “Their silence speaks volumes,” said Mayes, the Democratic attorney general candidate.
-“They know how indefensible it is.
-And they know that when November 8 comes the people of Arizona are going to resoundingly reject this extreme abortion ban this attack on the people of Arizona by voting them down.”
+“They know how absolutely unpopular this 1901 law is.
+They know how indefensible it is.
+And they know that when Nov.
+8 comes the people of Arizona are going to resoundingly reject this extreme abortion ban this attack on the people of Arizona by voting them down.”

 If elected, Mayes said, she would not enforce the abortion law and would direct county prosecutors to do the same.
 She said she believes it violates the privacy rights guaranteed by the state constitution.